jjfcode/Bills_tracker/Future_Update.md

 - All bill views, sorting, and exports now support payment methods
 - 12 payment methods supported: auto-pay, manual, credit card, bank transfer, check, cash, PayPal, Venmo, Zelle, Apple Pay, Google Pay, other
 - See README for usage details

+## Next Month Filter Feature (v3.6)

+- Added "Next Month" as a new period filter option in the bills view
+- Users can now filter bills to show only those due in the next month
+- Properly handles year transitions (December → January)
+- Works seamlessly with existing status and search filters
+- Includes demo script for testing the functionality
+- Period filter options now include: All, This Month, Last Month, Previous Month, **Next Month**, This Year, Last Year
+- See demo/demo_next_month_filter.py for testing and demo/README.md for documentation